MrBertieG/ev-forum/README.md

 - [Stack Overflow](https://stackoverflow.com/) for help with code troubleshooting and suggestions on best practices.

+- Code Institute for:
-- Code Institute for the Gitpod initial template.
+	- Gitpod initial template
+	- The ideas from 'I think therefore I blog' module
+	- Tutors of CI for helping me with some bugs
 - My mentor Marcel Mulders for the constructive feedback and always pushing to go the extra step.